Semantic Frame Interpolation

 \subsection{Implementation Details}

-We adapt the Wan-14B-I2V foundation model \cite{wang2025wan} to construct SemFi through parameter-efficient fine-tuning.
-We freeze all original model parameters and exclusively train the newly introduced Mixture-of-LoRA module, which comprises 7 LoRA components each with a rank of 16.
-The fine-tuning process is conducted for 1 epoch on SFI-300K (excluding the SFIBench test set samples) using the AdamW optimizer on 32 NVIDIA H20 GPUs, with a global batch size of 32 and a learning rate of $1 \times 10 ^{-4}$.
+We adapt the Wan-14B-I2V foundation model \cite{wang2025wan} to construct SemFi through a two-stage training strategy with parameter-efficient fine-tuning.
+In the first stage, we freeze all original model parameters and exclusively train the universal LoRA on a randomly selected half of the SFI-300K.
+In the second stage, we freeze both the base model parameters and the universal LoRA parameters, and train 6 expert LoRAs on the remaining portion of the training dataset.
+All LoRAs are configured with a rank of 16.
+Both fine-tuning processes are conducted for 1 epoch on their respective training data using the AdamW optimizer on 32 NVIDIA H20 GPUs, with a global batch size of 32 and a learning rate of $1 \times 10 ^{-4}$.
 Consistent with Wan's default configuration, all videos are resized to $480 \times 832$ resolution during training.